-SHERIFF GOLDEN STRESSES THE IMPORTANCE OF CHILD SAFETY THROUGH SEEK 9-1-1 PROGRAM
+SHERIFF GOLDEN STRESSES THE IMPORTANCE OF CHILD SAFETY THROUGH SEEK 9-1-1 PROGRAM AT SHORE ELEMENTARY SCHOOLS

-Manalapan: Sheriff Shaun Golden wants first grade students to learn how to dial 9-1-1 properly through the Monmouth County Sheriff's Office SEEK (Sheriff's Emergency Education for Kids) 9-1-1 program.
-During the week of December 15, first graders from the Clark Mills School in Manalapan were presented with SEEK 9-1-1, which is offered to elementary schools throughout Monmouth County.
+Manasquan/Bradley Beach: Sheriff Shaun Golden wants first grade students to learn how to dial 9-1-1 properly through the Monmouth County Sheriff's Office SEEK (Sheriff's Emergency Education for Kids) 9-1-1 program.
+On Nov.
+10 and Nov.
+12, first graders from the Manasquan and Bradley Beach Elementary Schools, respectively, were presented with SEEK 9-1-1, which is offered to elementary schools throughout Monmouth County.